Mrcaspento/CloudDeployment/README.md

 # Manually & From Scratch building a simple app and deploying with kubernetes

 1. start by creating a K8s folder
+2. build your images

-2. create a `client-deployment.yaml` file use this template as a guide
+3. create a `client-deployment.yaml` file use this template as a guide

 ```yaml
 apiVersion: apps/v1 # selecting the api version we want to use, we want to us an object defined as v1 in app